waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Conclusion:** All attempts to enter the water on Route 19 have failed.
 This path was blocked.
 The trigger to proceed was to use Fly to leave the area.

 # VI.
 Tool Development Log
-- **`gem_path_planner_v2` (Active & Fixed):** This is the improved version of the pathfinder.
-It now correctly handles surfing-to-land transitions, land-to-land movement while surfing, and elevation changes via `steps` tiles.
+- **`gem_path_planner_v2` (Active & Under Review):** This tool has a recurring, critical bug related to pathing between different ground elevations (`ground`, `steps`, `elevated_ground`).
+It cannot be trusted for complex navigation until it is fully debugged and verified.

 # VII.
 Core Lessons Learned
-- **Trust the Data Over Perception:** My pathfinder tool was NOT broken.
+- **Trust the Data Over Perception:** My pathfinder tool was NOT broken in the way I initially thought.
 I failed to correctly perceive impassable walls on the map, leading me to believe the tool was generating incorrect paths.
 The tool correctly navigated around obstacles I missed.
 I must trust the ground-truth data from the map XML over my own visual assessment.
-- **Seafoam Islands Puzzle Log (Update):** The western entrance and all its interconnected paths on B1F, B2F, and B3F are an isolated loop and a dead end for the main puzzle.
-The solution must be on the eastern side of the islands.